kaiko-ai/eva/docs/datasets/crc.md

 # CRC

-The CRC-HE dataset consists of labelled patches (9 classes) from colorectal cancer (CRC) and normal tissue.
+The CRC-HE dataset consists of labeled patches (9 classes) from colorectal cancer (CRC) and normal tissue.
 We use the `NCT-CRC-HE-100K` dataset for training and validation and the `CRC-VAL-HE-7K for testing`.

 The `NCT-CRC-HE-100K-NONORM` consists of 100,000 images without applied color normalization.
 The `CRC-VAL-HE-7K` consists of 7,180 image patches from 50 patients without overlap with `NCT-CRC-HE-100K-NONORM`.